 One of the most important is to seal all food containers and clean spillages and crumbs thoroughly as soon as you can.
 Ants can detect even minute traces of glucose - which is in nearly all of our food - so maintaining a clean living space is a critical precaution.
 If you spot a solitary ant wandering around your home, chances are high that there are many more of his fellows lurking around.
 If possible, try to make a note of where the ant goes - if it enters a crack in the wall or slips under a door - which will help indicate where these pests are entering your home.

 While it’s never ideal for ants to be living inside your home, some species, like carpenter ants, for example, can prove particularly damaging to walls, floors, and ceilings.
 These ants burrow through wood in much the same way as termites, although carpenter ants don’t actually eat the wood in which they nest.
 Over time, a large population of carpenter ants can weaken the structural integrity of buildings.

 Naturally, your first step as a homeowner if you suspect that your home may also be hosting an ant infestation is to get in touch with your local pest control professional.
 Despite a number of commercially available ant baits and traps, it’s extremely unlikely that a non-expert will be able to fully eradicate an infestation on their own, and such an attempt may end up costing even more time and money in the long run.

-If ants have made unwanted appearances around your home, call Cantu Pest Control at 972-562-9999 (Dallas and Fort Worth areas) or 713-956-7822 (Houston area) and schedule an appointment today with one of our friendly, experienced ant removal experts.
+If ants or other pests have made unwanted appearances around your home or business, call Cantu Pest & Termite at (972) 576-7629 and schedule an appointment today with one of our friendly, experienced ant removal experts.